Darkwiiyou/automatic-ripping-machine/README.md

 - ddrescue integration
   - When ddrescue is used to create an ISO from damaged media, the UI shows stage, ETA, and progress parsed from ddrescue logs
   - Install helper included (see `arm-dependencies/scripts/install_ddrescue.sh`)
-- Optional faketime signal
-  - When MakeMKV is invoked under faketime, the UI labels the stage accordingly so it’s visible in Active Rips
-  - Install helper included (see `arm-dependencies/scripts/install_faketime.sh`)
 - Status naming consistency
   - Ripping/transcoding stages map to friendly names: Scanning → Ripping → Transcoding → Waiting → Finished